PdxCodeGuild/IntroToProgramming/labs/lab02-madlib.md

 - [Labs](https://github.com/PdxCodeGuild/IntroToProgramming/tree/master/labs)
 - [Slack Channel](https://app.slack.com/client/TH5A28SJ0/CH6DE8QK1)
 - [Python Tutor](http://pythontutor.com/visualize.html#mode=edit)
----
-Write a simple program that prompts the user for several inputs then prints a [Mad Lib](https://en.wikipedia.org/wiki/Mad_Libs) as the result.
+---Write a simple program that prompts the user for several inputs then prints a [Mad Lib](https://en.wikipedia.org/wiki/Mad_Libs) as the result.

  ## Instructions

-1. Search the interwebs for an example Mad Lib
+ 1. Search the interwebs for a quote that you like
  2. Create a new file and save it as `madlib.py`
-3. Ask the user for each word you'll put in your Mad Lib
+ 3. Ask the user for words to replace key words in the quote
  4. Use an `fstring` to put each word into the Mad Lib

-## Example:

 ```
->>> Give me an antonym for 'data': nonmaterial
+>>> Give me a name: Ronald
->>> Tell me an adjective: Bearded
->>> Give me a sciency buzzword: half-stack
+>>> Give me a place: The North Pole
->>> A type of animal (plural): parrots
->>> Some Sciency thing: warp drive
->>> Another sciency thing: Trilithium crystals
->>> Sciency adjective: biochemical
-...
->>> Nonmaterial Scientist Job Description:
->>> Seeking a bearded engineer, able to work on half-stack projects with a team of parrots.
->>> Key responsibilities:
->>> - Extract patterns from non-material
->>> - Optimize warp drive
->>> - Transform trilithium crystals into biochemical material.
+Ronald, I've a feeling we're not in The North Pole anymore.
+Original quote: Toto, I've a feeling we're not in Kansas anymore.
 ```

-## Advanced
+## Advanced 1

-* Make a functional solution that utilizes lists.
-For example, ask the user for 3 adjectives, separated by commas, then use the .split() function to store each adjective and later use it in your story.
-* Add randomness!
-Use the random module, rather than selecting which adjective goes where in the story.
+* Let the user choose between two movies
+* Using if conditionals, let the user play a Mad Lib based on a quote from the chosen movie

-## Super Advanced
+## Super Advanced 1

-* Make it a repeatable game.
-Once you're done prompting the user for words, prompt them for whether they'd like to hear the story.
-Use a while loop to keep asking if they'd like to hear the story again until the answer is 'no'.
-You could then ask them if they'd like to make another story, and so on.
+* For each type of word that the user enters (noun, verb, adverb, etc.) append it to a list
+* Shuffle the list
+* Apply the shuffled words to the Mad Lib

 ------------